Kamil-Jawad/ameritrade-automation-in-python-scripting/README.md

 # ameritrade-automation-in-python-scripting
 <b>Summary:</b>

-This is basically a fiverr project related to the stock orders automation on ameritrade.
+This is basically a fiverr project related to the stocks orders automation on ameritrade.
 In this project I wrote the automation script to automate the order placement according to client requirements.
 All the files and code are in this repository.
 <hr>
 <b>Programming language:</b>
 <ul>